jdeal/qim/README.md

 ['foo', 'bar']
 ```

-You can also create recursive queries using the `$self` parameter.
-You can also just refer to your own navigator by its variable name, but `$self` allows you to create recursive anonymous/inline navigators.
+You can also create recursive queries using path navigators.

 ```js
 const $walk = $nav(